7 Amazing Contest Ideas to Boost Social Engagement

 In a bid to outdo the competition, many brands tend to try every trick up their sleeve.

-Some resort to buying followers to create the image that they have more engagement with the masses.
+Some resort to buying followers to create the image that they engage more with the masses.

 While this may seem to hold as per the “fake it till you make it” musing, it’s all a façade.
 Such actions often tend to have no real impact.

-For small businesses, mostly, every dollar spent needs to produce results.
+For small businesses, mainly, every dollar spent needs to produce results.

 Having dabbled in the industry for a while now, we’re all in favour of running contests to boost social media engagement.